No. 1 South Carolina eases past No. 17 Maryland 81-56

 AP Sports Writer

-Shortly after the Indiana Fever won the WNBA draft lottery — with Boston expected to be the No. 1 pick — the South Carolina star led her team to a fairly routine victory in its first real test of the season.
-The defending champions held off a gritty Maryland team that was playing without its own potential lottery pick.
+Shortly after the Indiana Fever won the WNBA draft lottery — with the 6-foot-5 Boston expected to be the No. 1 pick — the South Carolina star led her team to a fairly routine victory in its first real test of the season.
+The top-ranked Gamecocks held off a gritty Maryland team that was playing without its own potential lottery pick.
 Diamond Miller was out with a right knee injury.

 South Carolina was playing its first of four consecutive road games, and this win makes it almost certain that a Nov.
 20 clash at Stanford will be a 1 vs. 2 matchup.

+“I saw a lot of really positive things,” Maryland coach Brenda Frese said.
+“I thought our kids did a great job executing the game plan.
+You just saw, the third quarter it got away from us, obviously because of the depth that they had.”

 Kamilla Cardoso, the Gamecocks’ 6-7 reserve, scored a pair of baskets during that run, sandwiched around a 3-pointer by Cooke.
-Cardoso finished with 13 points.
+Cardoso finished with 13 points, and 6-foot-4 Laeticia Amihere had 10 points and eight rebounds.

 BIG PICTURE